 The Apollo 10 1/2 soundtrack includes music by Creedence Clearwater Revival, Johnny Cash and Pink Floyd.
-This info article contains spoilers for Richard Linklater’s 2022 Netflix movie.
+This info article contains spoilers and song details for Richard Linklater’s 2022 Netflix movie.
 Check out Vague Visages’ Soundtracks of Cinema section for more music guides.

 Apollo 10 1/2 stars Milo Coy as Stanley, a 4th grader at Ed White Elementary School in 1968 Texas.
 Jack Black co-stars as Grown Up Stan, the narrator who reflects about his late 60s upbringing and a fantastical trip to the moon.
 The storyline examines the cultural norms of the time as neighbor kids adapt to a changing world.
 The 98-minute film features over 40 needle-drop tunes, courtesy of music supervisors Michael Higham (Captain Phillips) and Randall Poster (No Time to Die).
 Here’s every song in Apollo 10 1/2.